Slapparoo/CarbonDi/README.md

 Static functions and non-oo functions will be access directly - constructors are static functions.

+what the result would look like in C
 ```javascript
 struct MyClassFunctionPointers {
     BaseClass super;